-If a notification letter is returned to the PHAthe family will be removed from the waiting list.
+If a notification letter is returned to the PHA-with no forwarding address, the family will be removed from the waiting list.
 A notice of denial (see Chapter 3) will be sent to the family's address of record, as well as to any known alternate address.